huangyukun2012/wharf/wharf/README.md

 options:

-  -a, --all=false      		Show all containers.
-Only running containers are shown by default.
+  -a, --all=false      		Show all tasks.
+Only running tasks are shown by default.

-  -before=""           		Show only container created before Id or Name, include non-running ones.

-  -l, --latest=false    	Show only the latest created container, include non-running ones.
+  -l, --latest=false    	Show only the latest created task, include non-running ones.

-  -n=-1                		Show n last created containers, include non-running ones.
+  -n=TASKNAME				Show n last created task, include non-running ones.

- --no-trunc=false      		Don't truncate output

-  -q, --quiet=false     	Only display numeric IDs

-  -s, --size=false      	Display sizes: the cpu num and the container num.

-  --since=""            	Show only containers created since Id or Name, include non-running ones.
+  -i=IMAGENAME			    Show the task with the image name.

+  -t=TYPENAME    			Show the task with the type name.

-###wharf inspect
+### 4.wharf inspect

-Usage: wharf inspect TASKNAME
+Usage: wharf inspect [OPTIONS] TASKNAME

 Return low-level information on a task

   -f, --format=""    Format the output using the given go template.

+### 5.wharf stop

+Usage: wharf stop [OPTIONS] TASKNAME [TASKNAME...]

+Stop a running task---stop all the container related to this task.The Ip and the virtual network device will not be given out by this command.

+  --help=false       Print usage

+### 6.wharf start

+Usage: wharf start [OPTIONS] TASKNAME [TASKNAME...]

+Restart a stopped 	task

+  --help=false       Print usage

+### 7.wharf  rm

+Usage: wharf rm [OPTIONS]  TASKNAME [TASKNAME...]

+Remove one or more  tasks.

+  -f, --force=false      Force removal of running  task: stop the task before remove it.

+  -v, --volumes=false    Remove the volumes associated with the containers in the task.

 ### wharf images